Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 2. Enter a name for the event in the *Name* field.

+    > [Info] If you want to provide the event name in different languages in the system, you can select the desired system language in the *"Language"* drop-down list on top of this view.
+By default, the following options are currently available: **English (United States)** and **Deutsch (Deutschland)**.

 3. Enter an identifier for the event in the *Identifier* field.
 The event identifier works like an attribute key.
-A key is required for API access and must be system wide unique.
+A key is required for API access and must be system-wide unique.
 Just like a key, the identifier must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden

-4. Click the *Attribute set for tasks* drop-down list and select the desired attribute set for tasks.
+4. Click the *Attribute set for tasks* drop-down list and select the desired option.
 All available attribute sets for tasks are displayed in the list.

-5. As you are creating the task manually, the *Plugin* drop-down list is locked.
+5. As you are creating the event manually, the *Plugin* drop-down list is locked.

     > [Info] After saving the event, the value **Manually created** is displayed in the *Plugin* column.

-6. Click the *Responsible user* drop-down list and select the user who should take care of the task by default.
+6. Click the *Responsible user* drop-down list and select the user to whom you want to assign the event-related tasks by default.
 All users that are registered in the current system instance are displayed in the list.

-7. Click the *Responsible user group* drop-down list and select the user group that should take care of the task by default.
+7. Click the *Responsible user group* drop-down list and select the user group to which you want to assign the event-related tasks by default.
 All users that are registered in the current system instance are displayed in the list.

-    > [Info] If necessary, you can further define in the task itself who the responsible user should be.
+    > [Info] If necessary, you can further assign an individual task to a specific user in the *Tasks* menu entry, see [Assign a task](./02_ManageTasks.md#assign-a-task).

 8. Click the [SAVE] button.
     A confirmation message is displayed.
 The event has been saved.
 The *Create event* view is closed.